UPPS No. 05.02.02

-Contracting for temporary staff or outsourcing - refer to UPPS No. 04.04.22, Hiring Temporary Workers through Third-Party Service Providers.
+Contracting for temporary staff or outsourcing – refer to UPPS No. 04.04.22, Hiring Temporary Workers through Temporary Personnel Service Providers.

 Purchase of security systems – refer to UPPS No. 05.04.04, Texas State Security Alarm Systems.

-Lease of photocopiers - refer to UPPS No. 05.03.20, Multifunctional Device Services.
+Lease of photocopiers – refer to UPPS No. 05.03.20, Office Photocopy Equipment Services.

 Live animal purchase – refer to UPPS No. 02.02.05, Animal Care and Use Policy.

-Purchase of radioactive materials - refer to UPPS No. 04.05.07, Radiation Safety.
+Purchase of radioactive materials – refer to the Environmental Health, Safety & Risk Management website.

 Purchase of new construction or remodeling services – refer to UPPS No. 01.03.02, University Construction Policy.